lgunsch/django-vmail/README.md

 Madmin - Mail Administration
 ============================

-Madmin is a [Django][django] app which provides the necessary framework for a virtual domain email setup via [Postfix][postfix] and [Dovecot][dovecot].
+Madmin is a [Django][django] app which provides a necessary framework for a virtual domain email setup via [Postfix][postfix] and [Dovecot][dovecot].

 Madmin creates and manages mail domains, mailboxes, and aliases for Postfix